 Furthermore, I would just like to share some additional thoughts regarding the inspiration of this entry.

 The story I shared above is one of the most powerful memories I’ve had during the time when I finally decided to quit the corporate world.
-As I’ve said in my life story, jumpstarting my path towards financial freedom has been quite a challenge.
-It was and still is, a real test of focus, perseverance and determination.
+As I’ve shared in my life story, jumpstarting my path towards financial freedom has been quite a challenge.
+It was and still is, a real test of focus, perseverance, and determination.

-Starting your way towards the path of entrepreneurship can be difficult.
-What lies ahead are big changes in your daily routine, work perspective and financial habits.
+Starting your way towards the path of entrepreneurship can also be quite difficult.
+What lies ahead are big changes in your daily routine, work perspective, and financial habits.
 And yet despite all these uncertainties, I can attest that it has been very rewarding and worth the risk.